The John Crow Project

 In the pages of this website, you will find interactive charts and maps of more than documented lynchings and massacres, timelines that pair major exclusion laws with surges in mob violence, and primary-source newspaper articles that preserve the voices of victims, witnesses, and resisters.
 Our goal is to make this “red record” of the West impossible to ignore, to honor those who were lost, and to provide educators, descendants, and researchers the tools they need to confront the legacy of what we call John Crow—a western counterpart to Jim Crow that sought expulsion rather than segregation.

-The term John Crow is a deliberate conceptual framework that draws upon two powerful signifiers from American racial history.
-“Crow” evokes Jim Crow, the system of white supremacist law and terror that subjugated African Americans in the post-Reconstruction South.
-“John” comes from John Chinaman, the 19th-century racial caricature used in newspapers, political cartoons, and popular speech to dehumanize Chinese immigrants—often depicted as servile, alien, and unassimilable.
-By merging these two names, John Crow names a parallel system of racial terror in the American West: not one of subjugated inclusion, but of violent exclusion.
-This system deployed lynchings, purges, exclusion laws, and the destruction of Chinatowns to remove Chinese immigrants from the national body politic.
-While Jim Crow enforced racial hierarchy through control, John Crow enforced it through erasure.
-This project uses the name John Crow to surface the hidden history of anti-Chinese racial violence and to extend Ida B. Wells’s “Red Record” into the western landscape of American racial terror.
+The term John Crow is a deliberate conceptual framework, modeled in part on Jane Crow, which was coined to name the compounded racial and gendered oppression faced by Black women.
+Like Jane Crow, John Crow seeks to expose a distinct but parallel regime of racial terror—in this case, one that targeted Chinese immigrants in the American West.
+“Crow” evokes Jim Crow, the system of white supremacist control that subjugated African Americans in the post-Reconstruction South.
+“John” derives from John Chinaman, the 19th-century racial caricature that dehumanized Chinese immigrants as alien and unassimilable.
+By merging these terms, John Crow names a system not of enforced separation, but of violent exclusion: lynchings, purges, exclusion laws, and the destruction of Chinatowns worked to erase Chinese presence from the national body.
+This project uses John Crow to surface that hidden history and to extend Ida B. Wells’s “Red Record” into the western landscape of American racial terror.

 Explore the evidence, contribute your family's stories, and help us extend this record—what you see here is a starting point, not an endpoint.
 Together we can uncover, verify, and map new cases and perspectives, transforming collective memory and advancing justice through truth.